xychcz/S3Fit/manuals/basic_usage.md

 (e.g., in several intermediate fitting steps with only continuum models, see [fitting strategy](../manuals/fitting_strategy.md) for details).
 Similarly, the velocity FWHM is also not applicable with only powerlaw model, and thus fixed arbitrarily to save a free parameter.
-Both of velocity shift and FWHM will be determined when the iron pseudo continuum model is supported.
+Both of velocity shift and FWHM could be determined independently when the iron pseudo continuum model is supported.

 In order to reduce the degeneracy between extinction and the spectral index, in this example the later is fixed to -1.7.